MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/appealeditorialrejections.md

   - python
 ---
 # AppealEditorialRejections Service Operation - Campaign Management
-Appeals the editorial rejections of one or more ads or keywords that failed editorial review.
+Appeals ads or keywords that failed editorial review.

 > [!NOTE]
-> Editorial rejection reasons and appeals are not yet supported for responsive search ads.
+> Editorial failure reasons and appeals are not yet supported for responsive search ads.
 Support will be added in a future release e.g., Q1 calendar year 2019.

 ## <a name="request"></a>Request Elements
 The *AppealEditorialRejectionsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).